OSC/ood-documentation/source/installation.rst

 - the users are mirrored with the other machines (LDAP+NSS)
 - the home directory shared file system is mounted and accessible by users
-- TORQUE client libraries installed and the :command:`trqauthd` process started
+- Torque, Slurm, or LSF client libraries installed and access provided to submit, status, and delete batch jobs to the various clusters from this host machine
 - signed SSL certificates with corresponding intermediate certificate
 - Software Collections package/repo, :command:`lsof`, and :command:`sudo` are
   installed